RicaylinRamsamy/prog6212-poe-Ricaylin-Ramsamy/Readme.md

 ## Libraries Used
 - I used CanvasJS to show a graph

-The manual can be found in `manual.pdf`
+The manual can be found in `User Manual Study Tracker.pdf`